meet-projects/Y1-Summer-Labs/06. Lists Lab/README.md

 4. Repeat this process 2 more times so you end up with 3 cars in your list.

 5. *Define* a new variable called `car_to_remove` using the `input()` function.

+6. In your code, you should check to see **if** the car_to_remove is in the garage.
+In case your chosen car is not there: You should reply with `"Your car is not in the garage!"`

-    - Your code should remove the `car_to_remove` from `parked_cars` list!
+7. Then, your code should remove the `car_to_remove` from `parked_cars` list!
     - And print `"[car_to_remove] is out of the garage and ready for use!"`
-6. In your code, you should check to see if the car_to_remove is in the garage.
-In case your chosen car is not there: You should reply with `"Your car is not in the garage!"`

 ### 3) Netflix!